samu8991/Modelling_prj/projectII/report.md

 ![](img/GDE_tree.png)

-As known from the theory we expect the two architectures to have the same convergence time and this is what it is possible to see from these plots.
+As known from the theory we expect the two architectures to have the same convergence time and it can be seen from these plots.

 ## Effects of Measurement noises
-In order to perform these set of tests we decided to let c,Q and R in the default configuration (Q = 1, R = 1 and multiplicative factor of c = 10) and we changed the tipology of error in the following fashion:
+In order to perform these set of tests we decided to let c,Q and R in the default configuration (Q=1, R=1 and multiplicative factor of c=10) and we changed the tipology of error in the following fashion:

 ### Ramp error